muratk5n/thirdwave/en/README.md

 ---

 This is the downside of polluting the thoughtsphere.
-People twist, becoming pretzel-like in their reasoning, and people die.
+People twist, becoming pretzel-like in their reasoning, while people die.

 "@RadioFreeTom